kevinweber/lazy-load-for-videos/readme.txt

 == Changelog ==

+= 1.4.2 =
+* Bugfix: On some sites the plugin did not work as expected because a CSS height was not defined

 = 1.4 =
 * New feature: Display video titles on preview images (for Youtube and Vimeo)
 * New feature: Admins can add Custom CSS via options panel